Coming to Ireland

 Here’s a list of acceptable documents.
 Then follow the on-screen instructions.
 We’ll ask you to take a selfie in the application form, so make sure you are camera ready.

-• Branch– Visit your local branch and fill in the application form using a Kiosk or with the help of a staff member.
+• Branch – Visit your local branch and fill in the application form using a Kiosk or with the help of a staff member.
 You can give your photo identification (ID) and proof of address to a branch staff member, or you can upload them yourself using the link that will be emailed to you after you submit the application.

+When you submit your application, you’ll get an email from us with a copy of important documents.
+Take some time to read through them.
 If your application is successful, we’ll text you your BIC and IBAN within three days.
 Take note of these details and keep them safe.

 • How much are current account fees and charges?